Super-Protocol/docs/developers/index.md

 Specifically for this exercise we have built a proof-of-concept app: [Super Chat](/testnet/chat).
 It's a complex web app that runs entirely inside of [Trusted Execution Environment](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions.html), on multiple machines provided by different cloud providers.
 Chat data is saved and synchronized via decentralized storage ([Storj](https://www.storj.io/)).
 Tunnels provide public external IPs, improve load balancing, reduce DDOS attacks and hide inbound traffic from the host machines.
 It's certainly the first of a kind.

 So, here's the idea: we want to gather a reasonably small group of Web3 developers, put them together in a closed Slack channel, and and see what comes out of it.
 It has elements of both an incubator and a hackathon: you have the ideas and the skills, and we have the confidential computing resources and technical knowledge of Super Protocol (of course).
-Let's create something awesome!
+Let's make something awesome!

 We plan to begin this exercise around mid-September 2023 and have something to show by the end of the year.